NovaLogic: History

 In 2012, NovaLogic attempted to sue Activision for its usage of the Delta Force name within its game Call of Duty: Modern Warfare 3, alleging that the usage would confuse consumers and would also damage NovaLogic's reputation.
 One year later, NovaLogic lost the case in court as the judge ruled in Activision's favor.
 On October 31, 2016, it was announced that the game developer and publisher THQ Nordic had acquired all of NovaLogic's assets, while buying out Electronic Arts' minority stake.
 The NovaLogic name remained dormant after the purchase; however, THQ Nordic revived the Comanche name for a new game in the franchise, with an early access release in 2020.

+In August 2023, Tencent revealed a revival of the Delta Force series with Delta Force: Hawk Ops.
+It was described as a large-scale PvP first-person shooter with cross-platform support.